Belekfan/SDTP-E2EE/README.md

 ---

+---

-# 8. Further Development
+# 8. Further Development Ideas

+The following features can be added to improve security, scalability, and usability:

 1. **Cisco IOx Deployment**
-   - Use Docker + IOx tools (`ioxclient`) to package your app and run it on IOx-enabled Cisco routers or switches.
+   - Docker support and IOx tools like `ioxclient` can be added to package and deploy the application on Cisco IOx-enabled routers or switches.

 2. **Group Messaging**
-   - For multi-user group chats, implement shared group key management or per-recipient encryption.
+   - Group chat functionality can be added by implementing shared group key management or using per-recipient encryption for secure multi-user communication.

 3. **Message Signatures**
-   - Add ECDSA signatures per message to confirm sender authenticity.
+   - ECDSA signatures can be added to each message to verify the authenticity of the sender and ensure message integrity.

 4. **Persistent Identity**
-   - Save ECC private key to disk (e.g., encrypted JSON or secure keystore) for stable identity.
+   - Secure ECC private key storage (e.g., encrypted JSON or secure keystore) can be added to maintain a consistent identity across sessions.

 5. **UI Development**
-   - Build a web frontend or GUI client (e.g., using Flask or PyQt) for better UX.
+   - A user interface can be added to improve the user experience, either as a web frontend using Flask or a desktop GUI using PyQt.

 ---